 Third party access

-Most people trust the NHS, but some are wary about third party organisations outside the NHS accessing health data.
-Surveys suggest people feel particularly uncomfortable with the idea of companies using patient data.
-Some people are concerned that other organisations could potentially misuse data, or that there is no control over what happens to data once it is passed outside the NHS.
+Most people trust the NHS, but some are wary about third-party organisations – particularly in the private sector - outside the NHS accessing health data.
+Research shows that most people are comfortable with the private sector having access to patient data when it is used for public benefit, but some people are concerned that other organisations could potentially misuse data, or that the data could be shared onward.

-Find out more about how and why companies access patient data.
+Find out more about private sector organisations accessing patient data.

 What’s being done to reduce the risk?